Plant Portrait: Pilea Peperomioides

 No one really knows why, but they’ve almost replaced Monsteras on the most wanted houseplant list (almost).
 I mean, they are super adorable and completely safe for pets too.
 These guys are called Pass-it-On plants, since they propagate easily.
 Well, apparently no one wanted to pass on their plants because they were pretty rare up until recently.
 I was pretty close to selling a kidney for mine.
 (I didn’t btw)

 Pileas aren’t tricky plants and there’s some great resource blogs out there.
 But I chose to do trial and error process on Phil to really see what kind of care he needed grow big and strong.
-And he has!
-Here’s baby Phil when I first got him in the mail:

-Caring for Baby Pilea Peperomioides
+Caring for Young Pilea Peperomioides

 Many Pilea owners start with super tiny Pileas since that is what magically spawns from adult plants.
 They are very small and fragile in this stage (especially if they were shipped to you) so, here are some tips for Baby Pileas: